 Anyone can share whatever they want to online.
 The growth of the world wide web is based on the connectivity and the free sharing of knowledge and information.
 No one regulates the content shared online.
 Google will bring up content based on what is most relevant not necessarily what is accurate.

-Just recently my kids were watching a video on Youtube that was posted one year ago.
+Just recently my children were watching a video on Youtube that was posted one year ago.
 The video was about children with amazing skills around the world, such as a child who can start a fire with her mind.
 I decided to google this and noticed that the article was first published in 2011 (not a year ago) and neither was it posted on any verifiable site.

-Enter the concept of fake news, anything that is not true but is shared is fake news.
+Enter the concept of fake news; anything that is not true but is shared is fake news.
 How can your children identify fake news?
 Teach them how to be a digital detective by testing their source of information; to always verify from multiple sources and not to take action based on every news they get.
 WhatsApp has recorded instances where fake news has started a panic that sometimes leads to fatalities.

 Our children (and adults) can learn to pause before reacting to anything they see online.
 Just because it showed up on google or was shared on WhatsApp does not mean it is true.
 Learn the skill of being a news detective.
 Watch this video by Quartz on how to spot fake news.